makersacademy/airport_challenge/README.md

 From this I wrote some new user stories for each of the scenarios it brought up for me - I will test these, and I think consequently I will have fixed the others at the end.

-As I go, ifru I felt that new test made a previous one redundent, then I removed it.
+As I go, if I felt that new test made a previous one redundent, then I removed it.